langgenius/dify-docs/en/advanced/datasets/README.md

 ### Disabling and Archiving of Documents

-* **Disable, cancel disable**: The dataset supports disabling documents or chunks that you temporarily do not want indexed.
-In the dataset's document list, click the Disable button and the document will be disabled.
+* **Disable, cancel disable**: The knowledge supports disabling documents or chunks that you temporarily do not want indexed.
+In the knowledge's document list, click the Disable button and the document will be disabled.
 You can also click the Disable button in the document details to disable the entire document or a segment.
 Disabled documents will not be indexed.
 To cancel the disable, click Enable on a disabled document.
 * **Archive, Unarchive:** Some unused old document data can be archived if you don't want to delete it.
 After archiving, the data can only be viewed or deleted, not edited.
-In the document list of the dataset, click the Archive button to archive the document.
+In the document list of the knowledge, click the Archive button to archive the document.
 Documents can also be archived in the document details page.
 Archived documents will not be indexed.
 Archived documents can also be unarchived by clicking the Unarchive button.

 ### Maintain Knowledge via API